mpetason/vcluster_101/vCluster-101/intro.md

 # Welcome to vCluster scenario

-In this scenario, you will install and manage a vCluster within a two-node Kubernetes cluster.
-Follow the steps to complete the scenario.
-Each step includes commands that you can copy and execute directly.
+In this scenario we are going to cover most of the Quick-Start Guide(https://www.vcluster.com/docs/vcluster/) in the vCluster docs.

+We will:
+- Install the vCluster CLI and Kubectx
+- Deploy a vCluster and inspect the Host Cluster/vCluster
+- Create a pod and inspect it on the Host Cluster/vCluster
+- Finish up and get ready for vCluster 102

+We are going to keep the intro short and then move on to more customizations and more in depth options that you can use with your vCluster in the following scenarios.
+The purpose of this guide is to give you an easier option to get started with vCluster, especially if you do not currently have access to a Kubernetes Cluster.

+Thanks for checking this guide out.
+We think vCluster is pretty cool and would love to hear from you if you have any feedback.